-The purpose of the workshop was to: (1) provide a review and update on the land conservation program; and, (2) solicit additional public input on future stewardship of the two planning units.
+The purpose of the workshop was to: (1) provide a review and update on the Stewardship Council's Land Conservation Program; and, (2) solicit additional public input on future stewardship of the six planning units.
 Stations were set up with maps, other pertinent information, and easels with blank paper.
-No comments specifically related to the Kilarc planning unit were received.
+Below is a summary of comments related to the Lower Drum planning unit that were recorded on the easels and provided on comment cards.